pshah116/Electronics-R-US/README.md

 •	Across all years, there is a strong **seasonal peak in Q4** with **November & December consistently outperforming** in sales, following a sales dip in October, this is possibly attributed to the holiday shopping seasonality (Black Friday and year-end promotions).

 •	**2020 experienced the highest growth in every month for all major KPI's such as total sales, order count, and AOV.** This is likely influenced by pandemic-driven e-commerce surges.
-Notably, **April-August 2020 each had >200% YoY sales growth**, suggesting a strong mid-year acceleration.
+Notably, **April-August 2020 each had >200% YoY monthly sales growth**, suggesting a strong mid-year acceleration.

 •	**2022 shows significant declines** in all KPIs, especially in Q4 showing **YoY total sales dropping >70%**, indicating either market saturation, economic slowdown, or reduced promotional effectiveness.